alkrauss48/labs/socketio/README.md

 To run the node process as a daemon, I recommend using the [forever](https://www.npmjs.com/package/forever) npm package.

-If you put nginx behind this project (or any other project using WebSockets), make sure your virtual host is configured properly to accept the Upgrade header.
+If you put nginx in front of this project (or any other project using WebSockets), make sure your virtual host is configured properly to accept the Upgrade header (you need this to "upgrade" your communication to use the WebSockets protocol).
 Here's a basic config example.

 ```
 server {